Rating: Needs Parent Supervision

 In the end, everyone wins.
 It is an interesting and thought-provoking book, and an enjoyable story.
 But it needs parent supervision because I would only recommend it for a reader who does not have a strong mischievous streak, and who doesn’t struggle submitting to authority.

-See also my review of The Frindle Files, which I liked even more.
+See also my reviews of The Frindle Files, which I liked even more, The Landry News, which was fantastic, and Big Al, which is one of my favorite picture books.

 *This book is also reviewed on HouseFullOfBookworms.com: https://www.housefullofbookworms.com/frindle/